 Linn County Public Health would like to remind residents to protect themselves against the effects of elevated summer temperatures.
-According to The National Oceanic and Atmospheric Administration (NOAA), Heat is the number one weather-related killer in the United States.
+According to The National Oceanic and Atmospheric Administration (NOAA), heat is the number one weather-related killer in the United States.
 As temperature begin to soar to 100°F, the excessive humidity in combination with the heat may leave you dehydrated and could be life threatening.
 As such it is essential that you take strides to keep you and your family safe.
-See the list of Heat Relief Locations in your area and Linn County Public Health's protocol for acting during excessive heat events..
+See the list of Heat Relief Locations (PDF) in your area for acting during excessive heat events.

-On days of extreme heat be sure to check in on family, friends, and neighboors who are at-risk of falling ill due to the heat.
-No matter the circumstance children and pets should not be left in vehicles unattended.
+On days of extreme heat, be sure to check in on family, friends and neighbors who are at-risk of falling ill due to the heat.
+No matter the circumstance, children and pets SHOULD NOT be left in vehicles unattended.
 In addition, be sure that pets have free access to fresh drinking water and are kept safe from the heat.